WaleedK2000/waleedk2000/README.md

 -->

-# Hi there, I'm Waleed Kayani! 👋
+# Hi there, I'm Waleed! 👋

 Welcome to my GitHub profile!

-I'm a passionate **Full-Stack Engineer**, currently working at Codeaza Technologies.
+I'm a passionate **Software Engineer**, currently working at Codeaza Technologies.
 My commitment to quality is reflected in the maintenance of clean, efficient code and a dedication to front-end development that resonates with users.
-As a recipient of multiple Dean's List honors, my academic and professional journey is underpinned by a continuous pursuit of excellence and innovation in the tech industry.
+As a graduate of Computer Science, my academic and professional journey is underpinned by a continuous pursuit of excellence and innovation in the tech industry.

 ---